 My recent installation photos in Kansas City are available.

 You will see a major installation for the brand new headquarters of DEMDACO.
 The image moves from "Shalom Vision" (left) to "Golden Splendor,"(right) taking the theme of "The world that ought to be," and our...Read More →

 In July, 1973, I landed in Newark Airport with my father, one of the leading phonetics research scientists in the world.
 Just before the airplane skidded onto the runway, feeling a bit queasy, I looked toward the east and saw the Twin Towers, freshly built.
-This is America, the towers seem to say,...Read More →
+I put my head on my father’s lap, and he...Read More →

 Susie and I are working toward her Carnegie Hall debut in October (I will prepare the accompanying visuals, and possibly even paint live there as well).
 This collaboration will be much more spontaneous and experimental in nature.
 Plywood Film has been documenting the process of our collaborations...Read More →

 Last summer, the year that the Saint Louis Cardinals won the World Series, I found myself sitting in their brand new Busche stadium, at seats A1 and A2 with my son Ty.
 I could smell the freshly cut grass, impeccably manicured in front of us, mixed with the rubber scent of a sparkling red dugout...Read More →

 Text from "Being a Child of the Creative Age"

 Keynote by Makoto Fujimura, International Arts Movement's Redemptive Culture Conference, 2007, at TriBeCa Performance Center, Ground Zero.

 He is called by thy name,